cplmakerlab/cplmakerlab.github.io/_guides/how-to-create-a-slide-deck.md

 ## Step 10

-To view your new slide deck, go to [cplmakerlab.github.io/slidedecks](http://cplmakerlab.github.io/slidedecks){: target="_blank" rel="noopener"} and click on your new slide deck, which will open in a new window.
+To view your new slide deck, go to [cplmakerlab.github.io/slidedecks](http://cplmakerlab.github.io/slidedecks){: target="_blank"} and click on your new slide deck, which will open in a new window.
 Be aware that it may take a minute or two to see your changes as the site needs time to rebuild after every change.
 When presenting, take advantage of the built-in keyboard shortcuts\!

 | → Right arrow key | Next slide |
 | ← Left arrow key | Previous slide |